Queer Affirmative Counselling Practice (QACP) In-Person Course, Mumbai, May 2025

 "An apology, in essence, has two dimensions, namely acknowledgement of having done a wrong and the expression of a willingness to atone for it [1]."
 [1]."

-Sec 377 of the Indian Penal Code that criminalised non-normative sexualities was read down on September 6th 2018.
+Sec 377 of the Indian Penal Code that criminalised non-normative sexualities was read down on September 6 th 2018.
 The judgement went beyond the detached language of the law to uphold the Right to Love for queer people.
 It acknowledged the oppression of a section of people pushed to the margins due to their genders and sexualities and stated that 'History owes them an apology'.

 The judgement also centres on collective responsibility.
 For too long, the mental health community has been complicit in upholding oppressive structures of gender binarism and heteronormativity by providing a "cure" for the non-normative.
 When we speak of being queer affirming, we are beginning to challenge these structures that pathologise and discriminate against queer persons and participate in promoting their wellbeing in a deliberate and affirming manner.

 How might we, as mental health practitioners, contribute, generate and operationalise ways to make amends?
 This 6-day training is an opportunity for us to reorient ourselves to an anti-oppressive therapeutic practice.
 The training covers both perspective building to recognise inequalities and their impact on mental health and also provides tools to address distress and promote the well-being of LGBTQIA+ persons.
+These perspectives and tools will support practitioners to modify their ongoing practice to make it queer-affirmative.

 Eligibility: